You’ve probably never expected that a puppy can cause so much trouble.

 Although easier said than done, you can slowly but surely train your dog away from barking or at least desensitize them to the stimulus.
 Dogs respond incredibly well to positive reinforcement training so make a barking dog treat jar for the yummies that will stimulate your dog to behave.
 Below are a few tips on how to get your dog to stop barking using treats, but remember that it's important to be extremely consistent with your pet.

 - Ignore the barking and force your dog to realize that they will not be rewarded with attention for it.
+It's okay if your dog sees you, but don't make eye contact, don't move toward them, and don't talk to them or pet them.
 Use treats to encourage positive behavior and withhold them when the dog is barking.

 - If things like other dogs or people are your pet's trigger, you need to expose them to these stressors.
 Again, reward them with treats when they are behaving, and let them know that barking means no attention or tasty food.